RustyMods/MonsterDB/MonsterDB/assets/Tutorial.md

 Copy the data from the AnimalAI.yml file into the MonsterAI.yml, without removing the extra lines in the MonsterAI.yml file. (line 39+):

+You will need to fill in the new MonsterAI data fields a little bit, else, maybe they behave oddly.

 MonsterAI is AnimalAI plus extra data:
 ```
 AlertRange: 6